Price discrimination: Consumer surplus

 The above requires both first and second degree price discrimination: the right segment corresponds partly to different people than the left segment, partly to the same people, willing to buy more if the product is cheaper.

-It is very useful for the price discriminator to determine the optimum prices in each market segment.
-This is done in the next diagram where each segment is considered as a separate market with its own demand curve.
+It is useful for the seller to determine the optimum prices in each market segment.
+This is shown in the next diagram where each segment is treated as a separate market with its own demand curve.
 As usual, the profit maximizing output (Qt) is determined by the intersection of the marginal cost curve (MC) with the marginal revenue curve for the total market (MRt).

-The firm decides what amount of the total output to sell in each market by looking at the intersection of marginal cost with marginal revenue (profit maximization).
+The seller decides what amount of the total output to sell in each market by looking at the intersection of marginal cost with marginal revenue (profit maximization).
 This output is then divided between the two markets, at the equilibrium marginal revenue level.
 Therefore, the optimum outputs are $Q_a$ and $Q_b$.
 From the demand curve in each market the profit can be determined maximizing prices of $P_a$ and $P_b$.

-The marginal revenue in both markets at the optimal output levels must be equal, otherwise the firm could profit from transferring output over to whichever market is offering higher marginal revenue.
+The marginal revenue in both markets at the optimal output levels must be equal, otherwise the seller could profit from transferring output to whichever market is offering higher marginal revenue.

 Given that Market 1 has a price elasticity of demand of $E_1$ and Market 2 of $E_2$, the optimal pricing ration in Market 1 versus Market 2 is $P_1/P_2 = [1+1/E_2]/[1+1/E_1]$.

-The price in a perfectly-competitive market will always be lower than any price under price discrimination (including in special cases like the internet connection example above, assuming that the perfectly competitive market allows consumers to pool their resources).
+The price in a perfectly competitive market will always be lower than any price under price discrimination (including in special cases like the internet connection example above, assuming that the perfectly competitive market allows consumers to pool their resources).
 In a market with perfect competition, no price discrimination is possible, and the average total cost (ATC) curve will be identical to the marginal cost curve (MC).
 The price will be the intersection of this ATC/MC curve and the demand line (Dt).
 The consumer thus buys the product at the cheapest price at which any manufacturer can produce any quantity.

 Price discrimination is a sign that the market is imperfect, the seller has some monopoly power, and that prices and seller profits are higher than they would be in a perfectly competitive market.

-Price discrimination in oligopoly

-An oligopoly forms when a small group of business dominates an industry.
-When the dominating companies in an oligopoly model compete in prices, the motive for inter-temporal price discrimination would appear in the oligopoly market.
-Price discrimination can be facilitated by inventory controls in oligopoly.